swarch-2f-rootly/2f/Prototype_3/README.md

 The **Web Application Firewall (WAF) pattern** introduces a dedicated layer for **application-layer inspection and traffic control**.
 It applies the *Detect Service Denial* and *Limit Resource Demand* architectural tactics to strengthen the system’s availability and resilience.

-By upgrading the existing reverse proxy into the WAF (`rootly-waf`) that fronts the API Gateway, the system gains the ability to:
+By adding a WAF as an additional edge component in front of the existing reverse proxy (rootly-waf), the system gains the ability to:

 - **Analyze and classify** HTTP requests using the OWASP Core Rule Set (CRS).
 - **Detect anomalies and block malicious traffic** before it reaches backend services.
 - **Apply dynamic rate limiting** by IP, route, or payload size.
-- **Maintain service availability** with minimal latency degradation during high-volume attacks.
+- **Maintain service availability** with minimal latency degradation during sustained request floods.
 - **Centralize telemetry** (blocked IPs, triggered rules, anomaly scores) for auditing and adaptive security tuning.

-This countermeasure mitigates the initial weakness by adding an **intelligent filtering and control mechanism** at the network edge, transforming the previously passive reverse proxy into an active protection layer capable of handling complex, distributed attacks.
+This countermeasure mitigates the initial weakness by placing an **intelligent inspection and throttling layer** at the network edge, ensuring that the previously passive reverse proxy receives only validated and rate-controlled traffic, which prevents API Gateway overload under Layer-7 DoS conditions.

 ### Summary